btcfoundationedcom/btcfoundationedcom.github.io/proposals/socialmedia.md

 *The following members have access to the committee's social media accounts*:

-1. Colin Gallagher
+1. Colin Gallagher (Chair, Education Committee)
 2. Will Pangman
 3. Nikos Bentenitis

-*If you would like to post to social media on behalf of the Education Committee, please contact nbentenitis@bitcoinfoundation.org.*
+*If you would like to post to social media on behalf of the Education Committee, please contact Colin Gallagher (via the Bitcoin Foundation forum private messaging function, or [via XMPP](https://ssd.eff.org/en/glossary/xmpp) at coling.bitcoinfoundation@dukgo.com), or Nikos Bentenitis at nbentenitis@bitcoinfoundation.org.*

 ## Guidelines: Social Media Strategy and Presence for the Education Committee of the Bitcoin Foundation